calchiwo/twitter-scraper/README.md

 ## Final thoughts

-This project taught me more than tutorials ever did.

 If you are learning scraping, packaging, or just want to understand how things work under the hood, feel free to explore the code.

-If it helps you, cool.
+If it helps you, cooooool
-If it breaks, fix it.
-That’s the fun part.
+If it breaks, fix it!.
+That’s the fun part tbh
 Byeeee